weishengless/PySlice/README.md

 ```

 ## Performance Tips
-- Use PyTorch backend for GPU acceleration when available
+- Only numpy is required, but PyTorch enables GPU acceleration when available, and PyTorch is still faster even on CPU
 - Process trajectories in batches for memory efficiency

 # API Reference